Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Display a message whenever the ability activate/deactivate.
 			// --
+			// Combine numbers in any order for different results.
+			// Character limit: 4
+			// --
-			// 0: OFF
+			// Empty: OFF
-			// 1: ON, display message only when "Ability Enabled" is set to 1.
+			// 1: Display message only when "Ability Enabled" is set to 1.
-			// 2: ON, display message only when "Ability Enabled" is set to 2.
+			// 2: Display message only when "Ability Enabled" is set to 2.
-			// 3: ON, display message only when "Ability Enabled" is set to 3.
+			// 3: Display message only when "Ability Enabled" is set to 3.
-			// 4: ON, display message only when "Ability Enabled" is set to 4.
+			// 4: Display message only when "Ability Enabled" is set to 4.
 			"Ability Message"				"0"

 			// The Super Tank throws these cars.